Rules for Patches and Git Commits

 The commit string message format has three parts:

-2. The second part is a comma-separated list of the issue IDs addressed by the patch followed by the character :.
+.
 The issue IDs are those duplicated issues reporting the same unique vulnerability.
-If Team A and Team B open two issues, e.g., issue #6 and issue #9, then the second part is the string #6, #9:.
-If the patch addresses a vulnerability reported by only one team, say issue #13, then the second part of the string is #13:;
+If Team A and Team B open two issues, e.g., issue #6 and issue #9, then the second part is the string#6, #9:

 $ git commit -m "patch #6, #9: cross-site scripting in parameter X"